danieljancar/scavenger-hunt/.github/CONTRIBUTING.md

-# Contributing to Soccer Fields
+# Contributing to Scavenger Hunt

-Thank you for your interest in contributing to Soccer Fields.
+Thank you for your interest in contributing to Scavenger Hunt.
 To ensure a smooth contribution process and maintain the quality of our codebase, we have set specific guidelines, especially for commit messages and versioning.

 ## Semantic Release and Commit Message Guidelines